Honoring Grove Street shooting victims almost a year after it happened

 "I am feeling lost because I just don't understand why it's almost a year and they still haven't arrested anyone," said Hughes.

 Families are seeking closure as the Chattanooga Police have not caught the suspects yet.
-Officials are offering a 21,000 dollar reward, but until justice is served the community is having a remembrance in the victims' honor.
+Officials are offering a $21,000 reward, but until justice is served, the community is having a remembrance in the victims' honor.

 "I think if we just go without talking about it or go without remembering them the community would just forget," said Hughes.